ianshepherd111/pi_estimator/README.md

-# pi_estimator
+# Pi estimation program

-Code to estimate the value of Pi by numerical integration using either a circle or a sphere and randomly generated coordinates.
+A monte carlo numerical integration program to estimate the value of Pi by using either a circle or a sphere and randomly generated coordinates.